Starting studies

 Students admitted from Hebei University of Technology (HEBUT)

-- Confirm your place, pay the full tuition fee and enroll for the academic year by the deadline informed to you by the LUT International Mobility Services.
+- Confirm your place, pay the full tuition fee and enroll for the academic year by the deadline informed to you by LUT International Mobility Services.

 Deadlines for Master's programmes